VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

 The main code of the direct syscall dropper looks like the following and is already implemented in the POC.
+Again, we use the same native APIs to allocate memory, write memory, create a new thread and wait for exit.
 <details>
 <summary>Code</summary>